-Keep Our Communities Safe Act of 2015
+Keep Our Communities Safe Act of 2017

-Amends the Immigration and Nationality Act to revise requirements for the detention and removal of aliens ordered removed.
+This bill amends the Immigration and Nationality Act to revise requirements for the detention and removal of aliens ordered removed.

-Expresses the sense of Congress that: (1) constitutional rights should be upheld and protected, (2) Congress intends to uphold the constitutional principle of due process, and (3) due process of the law is a right afforded to everyone in the United States.
+The bill expresses the sense of Congress that: (1) constitutional rights should be upheld and protected, (2) Congress intends to uphold the constitutional principle of due process, and (3) due process of the law is a right afforded to everyone in the United States.

-Expands the authority of the Secretary of Homeland Security (DHS) to take a criminal alien into custody pending a determination of removability.
-Provides that the alien, unless eligible for bond release, may be detained without limitation until subject to a final order of removal.
+The bill expands the authority of the Department of Homeland Security (DHS) to take a criminal alien into custody pending a determination of removability and provides that the alien, unless eligible for bond release, may be detained without limitation until subject to a final order of removal.

-Limits the Attorney General's review of DHS custody determinations to whether the alien may be detained, released with no bond, or released on bond of at least \$1,500.

-Limits the Attorney General's review of DHS custody determinations for an alien in certain categories to whether the alien was properly included in such category.
+The Attorney General's review of DHS custody determinations is limited to whether the alien may be detained, released with no bond, or released on bond of at least \$1,500.
+Review of DHS custody determinations for an alien in certain categories is limited to whether the alien was properly included in such category.

-Begins the removal period on the latest of:
+The removal period begins on the latest of: